phil-grayson/SexFindR/docs/source/kmersGWAS.rst

     for dir in $(cat clean_dirlist.txt); do cp strand_kmerGWAS.sh $dir; done for dir in $(cat clean_dirlist.txt); do cd $dir; sbatch strand_kmerGWAS.sh; cd ..; done

 We next need the individuals k-mers list file.
-As above, these should be generated following the ``kmerGWAS`` manual.
+As above, these should be generated following the ``kmersGWAS`` manual.
 An example set of commands used to generate this file for the fugu samples is provided below:

 .. code-block:: console